-You should not receive this medication if you are allergic to ioflupane.
+You should not receive ioflupane I-123 if you are allergic to it.
 Tell your doctor if you have ever had any type of reaction to another contrast agent, or to iodine.

 Drink plenty of liquid before you receive ioflupane I-123, and for at least 48 hours afterward.
 Follow your doctor's instructions about the types and amount of liquids you should drink before and after your test.
 Ioflupane I-123 is radioactive and it can cause dangerous effects on your bladder if it is not properly eliminated from your body through urination.

 Do not allow yourself to become dehydrated during the first few days after receiving ioflupane I-123.
 Follow your doctor's instructions about the type and amount of liquids you should drink.